 The typical asking rate per listing is in the $50's per square foot per year.
-The Eisenhower East - Carlyle District region is seeing a a rise in rates.
-In the last 3 months, the median rate increased $28 per sqft per year.
-That's a 88% rise in rent.
+The Eisenhower East - Carlyle District region is experiencing a a rise in rates.
+In the last 3 months, the median rate increased $20 per sqft per year.
+That's a 57% rise in rent.

-Compared to the rest of the Washington D.C. market, the Eisenhower East - Carlyle District submarket has more expensive rates, and you'll need to pay a premium to be in this hot region.
+Compared to the rest of the Washington D.C. market, the Eisenhower East - Carlyle District submarket has more expensive rates, and you'll have to negotiate above asking rent to be in this hot region.

-In the last 90 days, 21 listings have been made available, which means listings most likley are going fast.
+In the last 90 days, 5 listings have been posted online, which means listings most likley are leasing quickly.
 You'll want to be prepared to make an offer immediately.
+About 140% of the office spaces in the Eisenhower East - Carlyle District are subleases, so you might be able to find a shorter term or below market rent.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 24,670 sqft, there are still 0 office spaces below 2,000 sqft.
+Even though the median size is 4,280 sqft, there are still 0 leases below 2,000 sqft.
 Most buildings in this market are close to 6 stories.
-Most buildings in this region were built in 1999 and are Class A.
+Most buildings in this region were built in 1997 and are Class A.

 A large portion of this region is residential, but there's plenty of office_space.
-Public administration is the dominant industry in this region.
-Commute by walking is the most popular way to get to work amongst Eisenhower East - Carlyle District residents.
+Public administration is the dominant industry in this area.
+Commute by walking is the most popular way to get to work amongst Eisenhower East - Carlyle District folk.
 Commuting more than an hour and a half a day is the norm for those who opt to reside in this part of town.